Islamic veiling practices by country: Russia

 Russia's Stavropol region has a ban on hijabs in schools since 2012, the first of its kind imposed by a region in the Russian Federation.
 The ruling was upheld by Russia's Supreme Court in July 2013.
 The hijab is prevalent in Muslim majority North Caucasus republics such as Chechnya and Dagestan and less prevalent in Tatarstan.

 Sweden

+Anti-hijab installation at a park in Malmö.

 In December 2019, the municipality of Skurup banned Islamic veils in educational institutions.
 Earlier, the municipality of Staffanstorp approved a similar ban.

 Switzerland

 In a referendum on 7 March 2021, Swiss voters approved a nationwide ban on the burqa, with over 51 percent of the electorate supporting it.

 Earlier, in September 2013, a constitutional referendum in the Canton of Ticino on a popular initiative banning full-face veils was approved with 66.2 percent of the vote.
 In May 2017, the Landsgemeinde in the Canton of Glarus rejected adopting a similar measure with about two-thirds of the vote.

-In September 2018, the Canton of St Gallen become the second canton in Switzerland to vote in favor of a ban on facial coverings in public with two-thirds casting a ballot in favor.
+In September 2018, the Canton of St Gallen became the second canton in Switzerland to vote in favor of a ban on facial coverings in public with two-thirds casting a ballot in favor.